Uniform Approximation of Functions with Asymmetric Growth and Decay by Deep Weighted Polynomials: Computational Results

 Polynomials fail to approximate functions on unbounded domains because any non-constant polynomial \( p(x) \) diverges to \(\pm\infty\) as \(x \to \pm\infty\).
 For example, only the constant polynomial can approximate \(e^x\) with finite error on \((-\infty, 0]\); therefore, the minimax error is no less than \(1/2\), since \(e^0 = 1\) while \(e^{-\infty} = 0\).
 This challenge highlights the limitations of classical approximation theory in settings where the target function exhibits extreme or asymmetric behavior at infinity.

-As a first example, we consider a function that exhibits two distinct behaviors: it diverges exponentially as \(x \to -\infty\), and decays rapidly as \(x \to +\infty\).
-Such discontinuous structure, particularly in the derivatives, is well-suited to deep polynomial approximants.
+As a first example, we consider a function that exhibits two distinct behaviors: it diverges exponentially as \(x \to -\infty\) and decays rapidly as \(x \to +\infty\).
+The target \(e^{-x}\) is itself entire (smooth, with all derivatives continuous); the non-smoothness that the deep polynomial must resolve is \emph{not} a property of \(f\) but is introduced by the one-sided weight described below, which glues a constant branch on \(x<0\) to a decaying branch on \(x\ge0\).
+It is precisely this non-smooth interface, together with the rapid right-tail decay, that makes the construction well-suited to deep polynomial approximants.

 In our approach, the weight function is defined asymmetrically as

 so that the overall approximant takes the form